How to Wear a Face Covering

 View videos about Face Covers:

-The coronavirus mainly spreads from person to person when they are in close contact (within 6 feet for 15 minutes or more).
+The coronavirus mainly spreads from person to person when they are in close contact (within 6 feet for at least 15 minutes within a 24 hour period during the infectious period).
 The virus is spread through droplets from the nose and mouth of someone with coronavirus when they cough, sneeze, or raise their voice (like when they shout, chant, or sing) near another person.